- I Tatti

 Current and former Appointees have access to most parts of the Library from 8:00 a.m. to 12.00 midnight every day, including weekends and holidays.
 Books and non-current periodicals that are shelved in restricted areas, as well as certain non-print materials (microforms, CD-ROMS, etc.) must be requested at the Reference Desk during public opening hours.

 Former Appointees who want to use the library outside of public hours should identify themselves clearly as former Appointees when they ring at the gate at Via di Vincigliata 30 or 22, and should bring their Berenson Library reader’s card with them to present to the security staff at the entrance to the library.
 Access to the library is through the main entrance, where a keycard may be obtained from the guard.
 Keycards should be returned to the guard or left at the guard’s desk after hours before you leave the library.
+Former Appointees who are here for an extended sojourn can register for a key card at the front desk, leave a EUR 25 deposit, and keep the card until the end of their stay.

 For all appointees, current and former, the only access to the library is through the main entrance and reception area, where Patrizia Carella and the security guards have their desks.
 No guests should be introduced into the library after normal public hours.